sclaussen/cathedral2021/README.md

 the attempt but the rope was pulling him to the left, so he got a bit frustrated (I think he was low on energy), and eventually we bailed on that variation and he took the middle 5.6 crack while I took the even easier move left of that.

-Above that, all that was left was the 5.6 crack to the false summit.
-We had to wait in the crack behind a girl who took about 10 minutes to make the very last move at the top of the crack where it gets a bit wide.
-She and her partner had begun the route at 7:30am and I think she was just exhausted!
+Above that, all that was left was the crack that led to the false summit.
+We had to wait in the crack behind a girl who took about ten minutes to make the very last move at the top of the crack where it gets a bit wide.
+She and her partner had begun the route at 7:30am and I think she was nearly completely exhausted!
 Caden struggled in the same spot briefly but pushed through and disappeared over the false summit.

 *Pitch 3 climbing, up the dihedral, and then Caden at the false summit*</br>